lukbek/supla-pushover/README.md

 # Support

-Feel free to ask on forum.supla.org for this software and report issues on github.
+Feel free to ask on [`SUPLA's forum`](https://forum.supla.org) for this software and report issues on github.